Kate Beynon

-Kate Beynon (born 9 September 1970, in Hong Kong) is an Australian contemporary artist based in Melbourne.
-She was the 2016 winner of the Geelong Contemporary Art Prize for the painting, Graveyard scene/the beauty and sadness of bones.
+Kate Beynon is an Australian contemporary artist based in Melbourne.

-Her work addresses ideas of transcultural life, feminism, and notions of hybridity in today’s world.
-She is known for her depictions of the Chinese heroine Li Ji, who is situated in a modern context.
-Through Li Ji, Beynon explores a hybrid Australian existence and a sense of belonging within a mixed and multi-layered identity.
-Beynon is currently doing a PhD in Fine Art by Research at Monash University.

 Early life and education

-Beynon was born to a Chinese-Malaysian mother and a Welsh father in Hong Kong.
+Beynon was born to a Chinese–Malaysian mother and a Welsh father in Hong Kong.
 Her family emigrated from Hong Kong in 1974 and settled in Melbourne, Australia.
 She attended the University of Melbourne in 1989 and graduated from the Victorian College of the Arts in 1993 with a BFA.

-Career
+Art practice and career

+Beynon's work addresses ideas of transcultural life, feminism, and notions of hybridity in today’s world.
+She is known for her depictions of the Chinese heroine Li Ji, who is situated in a modern context.
+Through Li Ji, Beynon explores a hybrid Australian existence and a sense of belonging within a mixed and multi-layered identity.

-Beynon graduated from Melbourne’s Victorian College of Arts in 1993, and has held over 25 solo exhibitions.
-Beynon has participated in-group exhibitions internationally.
-She has also participated in major feminist art shows, including Global Feminisms (2007) and The F Word, Contemporary Feminist Art in Australia (2014).
+Beynon has participated in-group exhibitions internationally and has held over 25 solo exhibitions.
+She has also participated in major feminist art shows, including Global Feminisms (2007) and The F–Word, Contemporary Feminist Art in Australia (2014).
 In 1995, Beynon travelled to Beijing to study Mandarin.
 While she was there, she discovered the story of Li Ji through a Chinese/English language textbook.
 In 2004, Beynon was awarded with the Professional Development Grant from the Visual arts funds of Australia council for a residency in Harlem, New York.
 She was also granted the Arts Victoria, International Program in 2012 to exhibit in India.
-Beynon has been an eight-time Archibald Prize finalist in 2006, 2010, 2011, 2012, 2014, 2016, 2017 and 2020.
+Beynon has been an eight–time Archibald Prize finalist in 2006, 2010, 2011, 2012, 2014, 2016, 2017 and 2020.

 Beynon is represented by Sutton Gallery in Melbourne, where she has been exhibiting since 1996, and Milani Gallery in Brisbane.
 Beynon’s work is included in public collections across the world.